xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 ---

 > Thumbnail images on left -> object on the right?
 Or an object on a pedestal and images from different angles?

 > The second thing maybe better (+ render in blender for nice effect)
 > maybe half wireframe half the model (same thing as in my thesis)
 > Do this with a nice rock outside (so there is a lot of detail)

-> Will Bosi and BoD
+> Me climbing zooming out (as a grid)
+> Yes, there are all unique text at the bottom

 You probably don't know this about me, but I like to boulder.
 Like a lot.
 Honestly, a little too much.

+> The Lattice training video

-Anyway, one of the things that fascinate me is the rise of replica boulders, which are made by scanning the holds on the real boulder and creating an exact indoor replica for training.
+One of the things that fascinate me is the rise of replica boulders, which are made by scanning the holds on the real boulder and creating an exact indoor replica for training.

-> A video of me taking pictures of a hold to the 3D model, (showing the images that I take)
+> A video of me taking pictures of a hold to the 3D model (showing the images that I take)
+> Probably take tripod + camera + a clip microphone and take images with a phone
-> Then something like COLMAP drag-n-drop and watch it reconstruct the models
+> Then something like COLMAP drag-n-drop and watch it reconstruct the models (again from the side)
+> First walk there, take pictures, walk back, then at the PC doing the drag-n-drop (visually from phone to PC would be funny)
+>   then somthing

-Now the simplest way to obtain the models without expensive sensors is to take images of the holds and use one of the readily available photogrammetry programs to generate their 3D models... but how do they actually work?
+Now the simplest way to obtain the models is to take images of the holds with a camera, place them into one of the readily available photogrammetry programs, wait a little (or a lot, depending on how many images you have) and viola, you've got the model... but how do you go from 2D images to 3D models?

 > Left side images, right side model, something like ? in the middle, then zoom into the thingy